enbraun/slate/source/includes/_bookingprofile.md

 **display_name**<br>`string` |Name of this field to identify it.
 **is_system_defined**<br>`boolean` |  Indicates whether this field is system defined or a custom field.
 Fields which are system defined can not be customized.
 **is_filterable** <br>`boolean` |Indicates whether this field is used for filtering or not. |
-**is_mandatory_required**<br>`boolean` |Indicates whether this field is mandatory or not.
+**is_required**<br>`boolean` |Indicates whether this field is mandatory or not.
 If this field is a `required` field then a valid value for this field must be passed while creating such object and while updating object (if this field is intended to update).
 **minnum** <br>`integer` | Represents minimum value this field can accept (_only applicable for numeric fields_).
 **maxnum** <br>`integer` | Represents maxmum value this field can accept (_only applicable for numeric fields_).
 **mindate** <br>`string` |Represents minimum value this field can accept (_only applicable for date / date time fields_).